MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity-service-principal-auth.md

 # Azure authentication with service principal

-This article looks at how the Azure Identity library supports Azure Active Directory token authentication via service principal.
-Topics covered in this article include:
+This article looks at how the Azure Identity library supports Microsoft Entra ID token authentication via service principal.
+This article covers the following subjects:

 * [Create a service principal with the Azure CLI](#create-a-service-principal-with-the-azure-cli)
 * [Client secret credential](#client-secret-credential)
 * [Client certificate credential](#client-certificate-credential)

-For more information, see [Application and service principal objects in Azure Active Directory](/azure/active-directory/develop/app-objects-and-service-principals).
+For more information, see [Application and service principal objects in Microsoft Entra ID](/azure/active-directory/develop/app-objects-and-service-principals).
 For troubleshooting service principal authentication issues, refer to the [troubleshooting service principal authentication](troubleshooting-authentication-service-principal.md) documentation.

 ## Create a service principal with the Azure CLI

-Use the [Azure CLI](/cli/azure) examples below to create or get client secret credentials.
+Use the following [Azure CLI](/cli/azure) examples to create or get client secret credentials.

 Use the following command to create a service principal and configure its access to Azure resources: